 Attendees interested in history can also catch Canboulay reenactments that depict Trinidad's historical events.
-The island's slaves were freed in 1834 and were technically allowed to celebrate Carnival following emancipation, but the British government and the local police force continued to work to shut down the festival, which eventually resulted in the open riots of 1881.
-The pageant portrays the successful efforts of resistance by the local population to prevent the suppression of Canboulay celebrations in the streets, combining flambeaux (flaming torches), African drumming, tamboo bamboo (a percussion instrument that predated the steel pan), and stick-fighting (an African martial art).
+The island's enslaved people were freed in 1834 and were technically allowed to celebrate Carnival following emancipation, but the British government and the local police force continued to shut down the festival, which resulted in the 1881 riots.
+The pageant portrays the local population's efforts in preventing the suppression of Canboulay celebrations with flambeaux (flaming torches), African drumming, tamboo bamboo (a percussion instrument that predated the steel pan), and stick-fighting (an African martial art).

 Brazil is home to two major Carnivals: one in Salvador and the other in Rio de Janeiro.
 While both share similar traditions, they remain true to each city's culture.
 Salvador's Carnival is fueled by axé, a regional musical genre inspired by African and Brazilian pop.

 The best way to take in the music is to participate in one of the street parties, the highlight of these being the trio elétrico, a large truck piled up with sound equipment and topped with a band playing music for the masses.
 While there is no official schedule, tickets for the street parties can be found online.
-Some of the biggest acts in show business perform at these street parties, including popular Brazilian musicians.
-Any lover of music will enjoy absorbing the African drums while axé booms through the speakers
+Some of the biggest acts in Brazil perform at these street parties, including popular local musicians.
+Any lover of music will enjoy absorbing the African drums while axé booms through the speakers.

 Dominica's Carnival incorporates both traditional and modern elements of mas.
-Large floats present the Carnival Queen to the population, and displays of traditional characters and what is now known as "bikini mas," – gemmed bras and panties – fill the streets.
-Keep an eye out for Hysteria Mas, one of the costume bands that has introduced premium elements of mas to Dominica by bringing together rich local culture, diverse creatives and energized musicians.
+Large floats present the Carnival Queen to the population, and displays of traditional characters and what is now known as 'bikini mas' – gemmed bras and panties – fill the streets.
+Keep an eye out for Hysteria Mas, one of the costume bands that has introduced premium elements of mas to Dominica by bringing together rich local culture, diverse creatives, and energetic musicians.

 You'll also hear the vibrant sounds of the island's traditional carnival music, bouyon and Lapo kabwit.
 Stemming from the island's emancipation days, Lapo kabwit is a drumming sound made by a band of "street" instruments including conch shells, horns, goatskin drums, cowbells, and shack-shacks (a maraca-style instrument)

 Carnival doesn't have to be all parties and parades – you can enjoy gorgeous beaches as well.
-Nestled in the North Atlantic Ocean, Bermuda is known for relaxation and their pink beaches.
+Nestled in the North Atlantic Ocean, relaxed Bermuda is known for its pink beaches.
 The sand gets its pink hue as a result of the shells of a tiny organism called the red foraminifera, which has a red coloring that mixes with the white sand.

-Bermuda Heroes Weekend festivities kick off on a Thursday in June with the parade concluding the long weekend.
+Carnival in Bermuda festivities kick off on a Thursday in June with the parade concluding the long weekend.
 Bermuda’s Carnival is participant heavy, with several music trucks playing and masqueraders dancing in the street.
-The weekend’s festivities include several parties, a concert, and a large beach event called Raft Up.
-At Raft Up, several catamarans and boats, anchor in the ocean while party attendees dance, drink and enjoy the clear blue waters
+The weekend’s festivities include several parties, a concert, and a large beach event called Raft Up, where several catamarans and boats anchor in the ocean while party attendees dance, drink, and enjoy the clear blue waters.

-Considered the culinary powerhouse of the Caribbean, Anguilla boasts more than 100 restaurants on its 35-mile stretch, making it the perfect Carnival location for a foodie.
-Anguilla began its road to culinary fame in the 1980s when the island nation began developing their tourism, and now there is something for all palettes, from the beachside seafood shacks to the fine dining restaurants with Michelin star-awarded chefs.
-Anguilla's Carnival takes places in August each year, and attendees can enjoy street festivals, boat racing, the grand parade, and of course, great food.
+Considered the culinary powerhouse of the Caribbean, Anguilla boasts more than 100 restaurants on its 35-mile stretch, making it the perfect Carnival location for any foodie.
+Anguilla began its road to culinary fame in the 1980s when the island nation began to develop tourism, and now there is something for all palettes, from the beachside seafood shacks to the fine dining restaurants with Michelin star-awarded chefs.
+As well as the food, attendees can enjoy street festivals, boat racing and the grand parade.